DelphiPackageManager/docs/docs/getting-started/installing.md

 I recommended you leave the "add to path" option checked, it makes running the command line easier.

-Create a folder somewhere on your machine or a network share for the packages.

-Open a command prompt and run (assuming you left the add to path option checked in the installer).

-`dpm sources add -name=local -source=path to the folder you created`

-This will add a package source to your config.
-At this time only folders are supported, http sources will be added later.

 When you install packages, they will be downloaded from the package source to the package cache folder.
 By default the package cache folder will be in %APPDATA%\\.dpm\packages

 You can change that by editing %APPDATA%\\.dpm\dpm.config and changing the packageCacheLocation setting.